Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it figuratively means to do something extraordinary or impossible.
-The phrase is not meant to be taken literally—walking on water is impossible, so the figurative meaning refers to achieving something seemingly miraculous or beyond the ordinary.
+The idiom is not meant to be taken literally—walking on water is impossible, so the figurative meaning refers to achieving something seemingly miraculous or beyond the ordinary.

 Origin: